 The nursing department at Sports Surgery Clinic is patient-centred and patient-focused.
 Our goal is to provide exceptional levels of quality care with a significant focus on positive outcomes and patient satisfaction.

-Director of Nursing, Mary O’Brien, provides strategic and clinical leadership for all nursing and related services.
+Director of Nursing, Breda Brennan, provides strategic and clinical leadership for all nursing and related services.

 The Nursing philosophy at the Sports Surgery Clinic incorporates the holistic care of our patients through the dedication, commitment and compassion of our devoted team.
 Support and development of our nursing staff is provided through education and training to facilitate evidence-based practice and achieve optimum care using integrated care pathways and nursing processes.

-Our purpose at SSC is to place the patient at the centre of everything we do, thus ensuring that during each and every hospital visit or stay, the patient receives the highest standard of clinical care.
-We seek to achieve excellence in the delivery of our services, and to continually build on our competencies and knowledge.
+Our purpose at SSC is to place the patient at the centre of everything we do, thus ensuring that during each hospital visit or stay, the patient receives the highest standard of clinical care.
+We seek to achieve excellence in the delivery of our services and to build on our competencies and knowledge continually.
 This will ensure our services rank amongst the best in the country.
-Team work has and will continue to be central to our success at SSC.
+Teamwork has and will continue to be central to our success at SSC.
 Equally, care and respect will be shown to all colleagues at all times, so that excellent working relationships can be forged from the beginning and maintained throughout.

 The inpatient ward is divided into four wards and consists of private and semi-private rooms.

 The patients who stay in our inpatient wards vary widely in age, ranging from 12 years upwards.

 INFECTION PREVENTION AND CONTROL

 The Infection Prevention and Control (IP&C) program at the Sports Surgery Clinic is committed to reducing the risk of hospital-acquired infections in patients, visitors and healthcare workers.

 Infection Prevention and Control Team (IPCT) consist of an Infection Prevention and Control Nurse (IPCN) and a Consultant Microbiologist.